 Cooking beets can be a messy and labor intensive endeavor, but their sweet flavor and rich texture make them worth the challenge.
 Luckily, Suvie’s low and slow cooking method brings out the best in the beets.
 Blue cheese adds savory funkiness to this salad and the walnuts add a nice textural contrast.
 Tying it all together is a simple warm vinaigrette made with olive oil poached shallots.

 - 2 medium red beets, peeled and quartered

 - 2 tbsp olive oil, plus 1/3 cup, divided

 - 1 shallot, thinly sliced

 - 1/2 cup pearled barley

 - 1 tsp Dijon mustard

 - ¼ cup sherry or red wine vinegar

 - 4 oz baby greens or mesclun mix

-Using a food processor or blender combine the olive oil and shallot with ¼ cup sherry vinegar and 1 tsp dijon mustard.
+4) After the cook, remove the olive oil and shallot from your Suvie and transfer to a food processor or blender with ¼ cup sherry vinegar and 1 tsp dijon mustard.
+Blend on Hugh until smooth.
 Season to taste with salt and pepper.
 Add more olive oil to mellow out the vinaigrette or add more sherry vinegar to make it more acidic.